Colt is a marketing analyst and freelance writer who's always been interested in examining businesses to help inform others.

-Hero MotoCorp - The Industry Leader
+Hero MotoCorp: The Industry Leader

-It was previously branded as Hero Honda.
-In 2011, The joint venture between Honda Japan and the Hero Group (managed by the Munjal brothers) ceased after the emergence of a series of problems between the two companies.
+It was previously branded as "Hero Honda," until 2011, the joint venture between Honda Japan and the Hero Group (managed by the Munjal brothers) ceased after the emergence of a series of problems between the two companies.

-Strong Global Presence - Ever since the termination of the joint venture between Hero Group of India and Honda of Japan, Hero MotoCorp began to establish its global footprint.
-As of late 2018, its two wheelers are being sold in over 37 countries and has 8 manufacturing plants in 3 countries.
+- Strong Global Presence: Ever since the termination of the joint venture between Hero Group of India and Honda of Japan, Hero MotoCorp began to establish its global footprint.
+As of late 2018, its two-wheelers are being sold in over 37 countries, and has 8 manufacturing plants in 3 countries.

-Global Exports - Despite having a gargantuan market share domestically, Hero MotoCorp is still largely focused on India.
-In 2017, only 12% of the units sold by all two wheeler manufacturers in India contributed to exports.
+- Global Exports: Despite having a gargantuan market share domestically, Hero MotoCorp is still largely focused on India.
+In 2017, only 12% of the units sold by all two-wheeler manufacturers in India contributed to exports.
 This is greatly eclipsed by China, which had exported more than 46% of units sold, more than 4 times the amount.
-As more competitors are looking to jump on the two wheeler market in India, it would be unwise for the company to solely focus on its home ground.
+As more competitors are looking to jump on the two-wheeler market in India, it would be unwise for the company to solely focus on its home ground.

-In 2012, Honda launched made-in-China two wheelers which are priced lower than equivalent cost-efficient models.
+- Strong Competition: Hero MotoCorp faces strong competition domestically despite its strong foothold in India.
+The two-wheeler market in India is very competitive and is dominated by three other major players, TVS Motors, Honda, and Bajaj Auto.
+In 2012, Honda launched made-in-China two-wheelers which are priced lower than equivalent cost-efficient models.
 Honda has been expanding aggressively since the joint venture was terminated in 2010.
-It began enticing Hero dealers to join the Honda network under its subsidary in India, Honda Motorcycles and Scooters India Pvt.
+It began enticing Hero dealers to join the Honda network under its subsidiary in India, Honda Motorcycles and Scooters India Pvt.
 Ltd (HSMI).
 Similarly, TVS Motors has collaborated with BMW to establish its presence in the premium motorcycle market in direct competition with Hero's Xtreme series.
-Competition will continue to remain strong as India is an extremely large market to delve into.
+The competition will continue to remain strong as India is an extremely large market to delve into.

-Public Transport Infrastructure - The government of India is striving to improve on its public transport infrastructure.
+- Public Transport Infrastructure: The government of India is striving to improve on its public transport infrastructure.
 Projects such as the National Highways Development Project (NHDP) under the ambitious Bharatmala Pariyojana will add on more than 80,000 km of highways in India.
 In early 2019, India's Union Minister Nitin Gadkari announced that India's public transport will be based on the London model with an MoU with Transport for London (TFL) being signed in the previous year.
-Government initiatives will definitely reduce the demand for automobiles if public transport becomes more reliable.
+Government initiatives will reduce the demand for automobiles if public transport becomes more reliable.